 The USU Data Analytics Club is a student chapter of the American Statistical Association (ASA).
 Its purpose is to provide aspiring data scientists and statisticians opportunities to network with fellow students, gain exposure to statistical and data analysis tools (primarily in R), and apply these tools to various data analysis projects.
 Presentations are made on various statistical topics every other week, with collaborative data analysis sessions held on the alternate weeks.
 For further details regarding club meetings and membership please email email@example.com

 Are you an inservice teacher in Utah seeking a secondary mathematics endorsement?

-UMEP The Utah Mathematics Endorsement Project (UMEP) offers mathematics courses at USU regional campuses and extension sites for Utah's public school teachers.
+UMEP The Utah Mathematics Endorsement Project (UMEP) offers mathematics courses at USU Statewide Campuses and extension sites for Utah's public school teachers.